codeallergy/glue/README.md

         // for normal required dependency can not be happened, unless `lazy` field declared return errors.New("not initialized dependency")
     }
-    return t.Dependency.DoSomething()
+    // for normal required dependency Glue guarantee all fields are not nil and initialized return t.Dependency.DoSomething()
 }
 ```

 ### glue.DisposableBean

-For each bean that implements DisposableBean interface, Gluten Framework invokes Destroy() method at the time of closing context, in reverse order how beans were initialized.
+For each bean that implements DisposableBean interface, Glue Framework invokes Destroy() method at the time of closing context in reverse order of how beans were initialized.

 Example:
 ```